numpy/numpy/doc/source/reference/ufuncs.rst

 operates on :class:`ndarrays <ndarray>` in an element-by-element fashion, supporting :ref:`array broadcasting <ufuncs.broadcasting>`, :ref:`type
 casting <ufuncs.casting>`, and several other standard features.
-That is, a ufunc is a ":term:`vectorized`" wrapper for a function that takes a fixed number of specific inputs and produces a fixed number of specific outputs.
+That is, a ufunc is a ":term:`vectorized <vectorization>`" wrapper for a function that takes a fixed number of specific inputs and produces a fixed number of specific outputs.